 Please Note: Vehicles cannot be left unattended at any time in the set-down and drop-off security zone.

 Way-finding signage is provided at the front of the terminal showing the location of Check-in, Departures, and Arrivals areas.

-Baggage trolleys are located along the terminal frontage, and the Southern long-term car park (LTCP-2).
+Baggage trolleys are located along the terminal frontage, and the car parks.
 Trolleys are provided by Smarte Carte for a rental fee (refund on return) – notes (up to $20) and coins are accepted.
 Smarte Cartes have been upgraded to accept credit cards.

-Within both the short and long-term car parks at Launceston Airport there are a number of specific parking spaces designated for Disability Permit holders.
+Within both the short, long-term and the Saver carparks at Launceston Airport there are a number of specific parking spaces designated for Disability Permit holders.
 These parking spaces are located close to walkways leading to the passenger terminals.
 Directional signage and vehicle space markings are provided to identify these spaces.

 Within the short term car park (STCP) a total of 8 spaces are provided at both the departures and arrivals end within 40 metres of the terminal.

 At the Departures end there are 6 spaces and at the arrivals end there are 2.
-Additional spaces are provided in both the long-term and undercover car parks.
+Additional spaces are provided in both the long-term, saver and undercover car parks.
 The locations and carpark numbers are shown in the site plan available on the Launceston Airport web-page.

 Shelters and seating are installed at specific locations along the car park access walkways.